All Episodes

 Mercury in high energy or in energy saving bulbs worries scientists.

-There's an old joke about the number of people takes change a light bulb, but because the newer energy efficient kinds contain amounts of mercury, the hard part's getting rid of them when they burn out.
+There's an old joke about the number people takes to change a light bulb, but because the newer energy efficient kinds contain amounts of mercury, the hard parts getting rid of them when they burn out.

-The kind that environmentalists wackos and some governments are pushing as a way to cut energy use.
+Mercury is poisonous, but it's also a necessary part of the most compact fluorescent bulbs, the kind that environmentalist wackos and some governments are pushing as a way to cut energy use.

-The uh Mad Hatter, the book uh Alice in Wonderland was based on 19th century hat makers who were continually exposed to the toxin, which is something I did not know until I read this story.
+The Mad Hatter, the book Alice in Wonderland, was based on 19th century hat makers who were continually exposed to the toxin, which is something I did not know till I read this story.

-Uh the we have the environmental wackos once again at cross purpose.
+At any rate, we have the environmental wackos once again at cross-purpose.

 They care about the environment and they end up destroying it.

-Now, I just want you to remember this San Francisco business about getting rid of the plastic bags, because all remember they were the lifesavers.
+Now, I just want you to remember this San Francisco business about getting rid of the plastic bags because remember they were the lifesavers.

 They were revolutionary.